These playgrounds have more than just accessible flooring, they are great places for kids with special needs to play.

 Poplar Rd and 7th Ave SW (by Wildflower Arts Centre)

 This playground is identical in design to the Rainbow Park playground above.
-The park area has less large trees to provide shade however. has a great ramp system and a saucer swing.
+However, the park is not as shaded.
+It has a great ramp system and a saucer swing.
 It also has two 1-person spinners and a bouncer for kids who benefit from vestibular stimulation.

 Designed primarily for kids 5 and under, this playground has a cute jungle theme, a great ramp system that connects almost all of the climber.
 They also have great activity panels, musical panels and a number of different options for kids who like to bounce, swing or spin.